grommunio/grommunio-documentation/admin/administration.rst

 .. image:: _static/img/edit_user.png
    :alt: editing a user

-There are 6 main categories of user properties:
+There are 10 main categories of user properties:

 - Account: RPC/HTTP (Outlook Anywhere), MAPI/HTTP, IMAP, POP3 etc.
   configuration
 - User: MAPI props
 - Contact: Additional MAPI props
 - Roles: Roles of the user
-- SMTP: Additional e-mails for this user (aliases)
+- SMTP: Additional e-mails for this user (aliases) and forwarding rules
+- Permission: Select users which have special permissions for this user's mailbox
+- OOF: Out of office settings
 - Fetchmail: Configuration to fetch mails from other servers via fetchmail
+- Mobile devices: List of user's mobile devices (via MDM)
+- Sync policy: MDM sync policy (specifically for this user)

 Account